mindspore-ai/docs/tutorials/source_en/orange_pi/model_infer.md

 (base) HwHiAiUser@orangepiaipro:~$ git clone https://github.com/mindspore-courses/orange-pi-mindspore.git
 ```

-Step2 Enter the case catalog.
+Step 2 Enter the case catalog.

 The downloaded code package is in the following directory of the OrangePi AIpro development board: /home/HwHiAiUser/samples/notebooks.